 I took the price tag of software, products, and services out the equation and focused on the value it brought to my business.
 Couriers loved me.
 My work flowed more efficiently with time-saving upgrades.
 I invested in items that made me feel accomplished.
 Most importantly, my rule of thumb was to say YES to offers that I knew would serve me well and then quickly adopt them.
 Any hesitation and I’d waste countless hours (lost $) debating the pros and cons and never taking action.

 7. Set Boundaries

 The year wasn’t all rosy.
 I learned about boundaries the hard way by allowing a handful of clients to control my tried-and-true design processes.
 Some didn’t like the communication software I used.
 Others disrespected timelines.
 A few clients seemingly fell off the face of the earth once it was time to pay up.
 I finally hired legal help to re-define the terms of my Design Agreement and pare it down from 9 pages to a manageable 3.
-So, if you were planning on being one of these “exceptional” clients, you can think again – I’ve got this sh*t locked down for 2017!
+So, if you were planning on being one of these “exceptional” clients, you can think again – I’ve got this sh*t locked down!